chonibe/coa-service/docs/NFC_PAIRING.md

 ## Overview

-The NFC (Near Field Communication) authentication system provides a secure, user-friendly method to verify the authenticity of digital artworks using NFC tags.
+The NFC (Near Field Communication) pairing system allows users to authenticate and claim digital artworks using NFC tags.
+This document provides a comprehensive guide to the NFC pairing process, implementation details, and technical considerations.

-## Authentication Statuses

-### 1. Unavailable
-- **Description**: No NFC tag associated with the artwork
-- **User Experience**:
-  - Authentication not possible
-  - Informative message displayed
-  - No pairing action available

-### 2. Unclaimed
-- **Description**: NFC tag exists but not yet paired with user's account
-- **User Experience**:
-  - Prompted to authenticate
-  - Can initiate NFC tag scanning
-  - Guided authentication process

-### 3. Authenticated
-- **Description**: NFC tag successfully paired and verified
-- **User Experience**:
-  - Full authentication details visible
-  - Date of authentication displayed
-  - Additional artwork provenance information

 ## System Architecture